 Check price at

-Winner of The Top Toy Award by Creative Child Magazine, the My First Lab Duo-Scope Microscope is an excellent microscope for young scientists.
-A real scientific microscope and not a toy, it functions as both a compound and stereo microscope.
+Winner of The Top Toy Award by Creative Child Magazine, the My First Lab Duo-Scope Microscope is an excellent microscope for young scientists in middle or high school that they can use all the way into college.
+A real professional scientific microscope and not a toy, it functions as both a compound and stereo microscope.
 Its sturdy construction is great for younger users and it includes a 50 piece accessory kit.
 The quality was great and that it does things some of the scopes in your school lab might not do.
-It is made of very durable materials, is easy to use, and is an extremely high quality for the price.
+It is made of very durable materials, is easy to use, and is extremely high quality for the price.

 With its convenient storage case and well-appointed accessories, the AmScope M30-ABS-KT2-W Beginner Microscope Kit is an excellent choice for any curious youngster.
 The microscope with its STEM kit is a great birthday gift for a beginner scientist and to create enthusiasm for STEM-related topics.

-It is made from ABS, plastic, and metal, which is durable and well-constructed for handling by young children.
+It is made from ABS plastic, and metal, which is durable and well-constructed for handling by young children.
 The ABS plastic portable case keeps the 49 accessories safe inside the case, perfect for storage and avoiding losing pieces.
-Ten prepped slides make it one of the best microscopes designed for kids who like STEM activities.
+Ten prepped slides make it one of the best microscopes designed for kids and high school students who like STEM activities.
 The prepped slides are perfect for learning how to line up what you are looking at and finding the best focus.

 Included in the kit is everything a budding scientist may need from reusable blank slides to tweezers, an eyedropper, a petri dish, and more.
-It even has a complete brine shrimp hatchery science experiments!
-The microscope features six adjustable 120x, 240x, 300x, 480x, 600x, and 1200x magnification settings and a built-in color filter wheel.
-The built-in LED lights provide a light source that assists with direct LED illumination viewing and the reflecting mirror for natural illumination.
+It even has a complete brine shrimp hatchery science experiment!
+The microscope features six adjustable magnifications: 120x, 240x, 300x, 400x, 480x, 600x, and 1200x settings and a built-in color filter wheel.
+The bright built-in LED light provides a light source that assists with direct easy to use viewing and the reflecting mirror is made for great LED illumination.

 The AmScope Kit is the best microscope for kids who are starting to discover the world of science and biology.
 It is battery powered and requires 2 AA batteries.
 The microscope comes in two colors, white or black.